Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Blueprint’s self-paced course is anchored by hundreds of short video lessons.
 These videos are purposefully presented in a very unique style – to be highly engaging.

-They’ve clearly designed the videos in this manner with the goal to grab and hold your attention, and thereby improve the learning experience and retention of the course material.
+They’ve designed the videos in this manner with the goal of holding your attention, and thus improve the learning experience and retention of the course material.

 In this respect, they exceeded my expectations.
-I found the videos to be smart, highly entertaining, and presented in a clean dynamic format.
-Instructors appear on screen as graphics, notes and cartoons appear around them.
+I found the videos to be smart, highly entertaining, and presented in a clean format.
+Instructors appear on screen as graphics, notes, and cartoons appear around them.

-As designed, the videos make for an engaging and interesting learning experience.
+These videos make for an interesting learning experience.
 The video lessons are then followed in the study materials by assessments and quizzes, detailed homework assignments, drills, and practice problems.

-When combined, the video lessons, assessments, and homework methodically break down all the complex concepts in great detail, and offer the ability to customize explanations to your learning preference.
+The video lessons, assessments, and homework methodically break down all the complex concepts in great detail.
+Blueprint also lets you customize explanations to your learning preference.

 Overall, I found the quality and quantity of Blueprint’s primary study materials to be some of the best of any LSAT prep course we have reviewed.